iq-coryp/documentation-testing/pages/api/general-ledger.md

 In the example above, the `_links` section is included in the data returned from an API call to get General Ledger Accounts, where `$skip=10` and `$top=10`.

-The `self`.`href` value is the encoded version of the API call that returned these results.
+The `self`.`href` value is the encoded version of the API request that returned these results.

 The `next`.`href` refers to a resource containing a page with the **next** 10 items.